atom/flight-manual.atom.io/README.md

 This book is open source under a Creative Commons license.

+## Current Progress

+To check the current progress and planned content of the book, check out the [outline](outline.md).

 ## How To Generate the Book

 There are two ways to generate e-book content from this source code.